China's new coronavirus infections double due to imported cases

-BEIJING (Reuters) - Mainland China saw a doubling in new coronavirus cases driven by a jump in infected travelers returning home from overseas, raising the risk of transmissions in Chinese cities and provinces that had seen no new infections in recent days.
+BEIJING (Reuters) - Mainland China saw a doubling in new coronavirus cases driven by a jump in infected travellers returning home from overseas, raising the risk of transmissions in Chinese cities and provinces that had seen no new infections in recent days.

 China had 78 new cases on Monday, the National Health Commission said, a two-fold increase from Sunday.
 Of the new cases, 74 were imported infections, up from 39 imported cases a day earlier.